Bootstrap-Program/week1-assignment-Tun-Dev/readme.md

 # Sample Project.

-Just a simple java app I use to test out some quick CI/CD hacks to typify a typical CI/CD workflow
+Just a simple java app I use to test out some quick CI/CD hacks to typify a normal CI/CD workflow

 ******************
 The project is a Gradle project which uses Gradle Wrapper